We do five things really well:

 Soon public relations beckoned: I came by it honestly.
 My father, Morris B. Rotman, was an industry pioneer, having entered the field shortly after being discharged from the Army Air Force after World War II.
 A peer of other industry founders like Dan Edelman, Harold Burson, Kalman B.Druck and David Finn and Bill Ruder, he built one of the country’s largest firms, Harshe-Rotman & DruckInc., later Ruder Finn and Rotman, a large PR merger that simply did not work.
 The firm was most notable for having The Academy of Motion Picture Arts and Sciences ‘Oscar’ awards as a client, along with Mattel and the Barbie doll.
 We used to look for our parents in the audience on Oscar night, and later attended the ceremony several times.
 I worked there for 12 years and ended up as Chicago general manager.
 Invaluable experience.

 My right brain gravitates toward the capital markets.
 Entrepreneurial public or soon to be public companies turn me on.
-I have been involved in IPOs and post IPO investor relations for such companies as Yogen Früz, XM Radio and now am involved with Aleafia Health Inc., Worksport and am assisting in pre-IPO communications for a soon to be issued cannabis company.
+I have been involved in IPOs and post IPO investor relations for such companies as Yogen Früz, XM Radio and now am involved with Aleafia Health Inc., Worksport, one of the coolest companies around, as it develops solar powered truck bed covers. and am assisting in pre-IPO communications for a soon to be issued cannabis company.
 Investor communications is my sweet spot.
 I have by my own account written at least 50 or more annual reports.
 I love writing speeches and investor presentations and investor news releases.
 I often untangle overly complicated wordy news releases that lawyers and financial types have written, shortening them and cleaning up misbegotten language.

 All of this mania toward creating the most concise language possible has led me to write a book.
 How to be A Better Online Writer overnight contains everything I have learned about language, with specific examples and exercises.
 It will soon be published online and will be available on Amazon.
 There are such tips as ‘eliminate to for and on’and many more on the PR Writer Blog.